optionfactory/digit/README.md

 ## Known Limitations

 * just a learning aid
-* not meant to scale (tested with repos with a couple hunder commits)
+* not meant to scale (tested with repos with a couple hundred commits)

 ## Authors